nss-evening-cohort-21/yalltube/README.md

 # Y'AllTube  [![Netlify Status](https://api.netlify.com/api/v1/badges/c32b432b-9166-46fa-bb4e-7c2457fa47fa/deploy-status)](https://app.netlify.com/sites/yalltube/deploys)

 Welcome to Y'AllTube!
-Where you can see and add videos for all y'all using any video platform you like.
+Where you can see and add videos for all y'all using YouTube.

 [View Y'AllTube](https://yalltube.netlify.app/)

 ## About the User <!-- This is a scaled down user persona -->
 - The ideal user for this application is anyone who likes to watch videos.
-- The user wants to create a page of all their favorite videos across many different platforms.
+- The user wants to create a page of all their favorite videos from YouTube.
-- The problem this app solves for the user is that they can add videos from Youtube, Vimeo, and other video hosting sites all in one place.
-Typically a user would have to switch between platforms and this allow them to watch the videos in one link.
+- The problem this app solves for the user is that they can add videos from Youtube and see other's added videos in one place.
+- Users

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->
 - When a new video is added an object should be created and that object should be pushed into an array of videos that then prints to the DOM.